JeffreyKwakuOsafo/AWS3TierArch/README.md

 An active AWS account

-IAM user with sufficient permissions (VPC, EC2, RDS, IAM, ELB)
+IAM user with sufficient knowledge in (VPC, EC2, RDS, IAM, ELB)

 Basic knowledge of networking, Linux, and AWS services

-AWS CLI and/or access to the AWS Management Console

 🌐 Networking